Kpler/scrapy-datadog-extension/README.md

 filtering from Datadog):

 - `project`: The scrapinghub project ID.
-- `spider`: The scrapinghub spider ID.
+- `spider_name`: The scrapinghub spider name as defined in the spider class.

 Then, everything is sent to Datadog, using the Datadog API.

 ## Known issues

-- Sometimes, when the spider_closed is executed right after the job completion, some scrapy stats are missing so we send incomplete list of metrics, preventing us to rely 100% on this extension.
+- Sometimes, when the `spider_closed` is executed right after the job completion, some scrapy stats are missing so we send incomplete list of metrics, preventing us to rely 100% on this extension.